 Greet your interviewee by the name (it’s likely you have it) and introduce attendees.
 Provide a warm welcome, initiate some casual small-talk, offer drinks and ask them for potential needs during the interview.

 Furthermore, you want to have a written interview guide prepared.
 It serves as a guideline to ensure the consistency throughout your interview process.
 This is especially valuable if different people conduct user interviews.

 As you do in an agile process, it helps to do test-interviews, practice and iterate your interview guide.

 Provide a more formal and transparent introduction once both parties have made themselves comfortable.
 Then, start with the actual interview questions.

 2.1.
-Introduction to the interview
+Introduction to the user interviews